mailwatch/mailwatch-docs/_posts/installing-rc5.md

 Spam Actions and High Scoring Spam Actions should also have 'store' as one of the keywords if you want to quarantine items for learning/viewing in MailWatch.

 ### Integrate Blacklist/Whitelist (optional)

 With MailWatch you can manage whitelist and blacklist from the web interface.

-Edit `SQLBlackWhiteList.pm` file and change the connection string in the `CreateList` subroutine (lines 103-106) to match `MailWatch.pm`.

 Copy `SQLBlackWhiteList.pm` to:

-  * MailScanner V4: `/usr/lib/MailScanner/MailScanner/CustomFunctions` (this could be `/opt/MailScanner/lib/MailScanner/MailScanner/CustomFunctions` on non-RPM systems).
+  * MailScanner v4: `/usr/lib/MailScanner/MailScanner/CustomFunctions` (this could be `/opt/MailScanner/lib/MailScanner/MailScanner/CustomFunctions` on non-RPM systems).

-  * MailScanner V4.86.1 or V5: `/usr/share/MailScanner/perl/custom`
+  * MailScanner v4.86.1 or v5: `/usr/share/MailScanner/perl/custom`

 and in `MailScanner.conf` set: